 F-1 / J-1 Transfer Form (only for students already in the US in F-1 or J-1 status intending to transfer their status to Tufts)*

-*While Tufts does not require to submit copies of your I-20 / DS-2019 forms as a part of the Visa Document Request process, you should keep copies of all previously-issued I-20s / DS-2019s even after completing your transfer to Tufts.
+*While Tufts does not require copies of any previous I-20 / DS-2019 forms as a part of the Visa Document Request process, you should keep copies of all previously-issued I-20s / DS-2019s even after completing your transfer to Tufts.

 Special Instructions for F-1 / J-1 Transfer Students